July 12, 2020

 Proverbs 16:18, “Pride goes before destruction, a haughty spirit before a fall.”

-Pride is constantly living with a first-person perspective, which makes sense, because you can’t say the word “pride” without saying “I.” Ironically, we often recognize pride in the lives of others, while being completely blind to its presence in our own.
-But whether we want to admit it or not, we all deal with pride.
+Right now, say the word “pride” out loud a few times.
+Did you notice the “I” sound in the middle as you said it?
+Ironically, we can easily spot in the lives of others, while being utterly blind to its presence in our own.
+Nonetheless, whether we want to admit it or not, we all have an “I” problem.

 Lord, I know that I can be arrogant and self-seeking.
 Today, help me to recognize my prideful tendencies and place the needs of others before my own.
-I thank You for always having my best interest in mind.
+Thank You for always having my best interest in mind.
 In Jesus’ name, Amen.